 Many opportunities for involvement exist through membership and participation in student clubs and organizations.
-More than six dozen charters are on file for a variety of clubs and organizations.
-Please check with the Office of Student Development for currently active clubs and organizations.
+More than seven dozen charters are on file for a variety of clubs and organizations.
+Please check with Campus Life & Student Engagement for currently active clubs and organizations.

 Students are encouraged to develop new special interest groups on campus in addition to those which already exist.
-Before a new group is recognized officially, a constitution must be submitted and approved for charter by the Office of Student Development, the ASG and the Inter-Club Council.
+Before a new group is recognized officially, a constitution must be submitted and approved for charter by Campus Life & Student Engagement, the ASG, and the Inter-Club Council.